 For this edition we spoke with Nicholas Lesek, Director and regional head of CRES APAC for Swiss Re, a leading wholesale provider of reinsurance, insurance and other insurance-based forms of risk transfer.
 Dealing directly and working through brokers, Swiss Re’s global client base consists of insurance companies, mid-to-large-sized corporations and public sector clients.

 We caught up with Nicholas as he was preparing to leave for India where he has oversight and sponsorship of the delivery of a major project for Swiss Re located in Bangalore.
 The new facility will deliver business services support to the group and is an important part of Swiss Re’s regional workplace transformation plan.
 As the newest addition to Swiss Re’s APAC portfolio, the Bangalore project will exist as an embodiment of workplace initiatives and philosophies that have driven Swiss Re’s real estate decision making and approach over recent years.
+Find out more about their Bangalore project.

 Joining Swiss Re in 2014, Nicholas has broad responsibility for leading Swiss Re’s regional corporate real estate requirements taking in real estate strategy and portfolio optimization, facilities, capital projects, technology and workplace.
 Prior to joining Swiss Re Nicholas has held various senior real estate/ICT roles with other global companies including Nomura, Johnson Controls, Macquarie Group, Goldman Sachs and Honeywell.